 Getting electricity from a solar farm is similar to the most common way of getting electricity from solar panels on your roof.
 The electricity is carbon-free.
 You stay connected to the grid.
 You keep your current utility and continue to receive the same monthly utility bill.
 If you have chosen an alternative supplier (also known as an ESCO) you keep that too.
-Panels on your roof result in credits on your electric bill and panels on a solar farm also result in credits on your electric bill.
+Just as panels on your roof result in credits on your electric bill, panels on a solar farm also result in credits on your electric bill.

 It's only recently that homes in New York State have been able to connect with a solar farm.
 New York State's community shared solar program is modeled after programs that have already been in place in Colorado, Minnesota, and Massachusetts.
 The community shared solar program is a result of New York State's Shared Renewables initiative announced by the Governor in 2015, and solar farms are now coming on-line.

 ESCO vs. New York State's Community Shared Solar Program

 If you have an ESCO you can still connect with a solar farm.
 New York State's community shared solar program is different than an ESCO.
 Community shared solar requires electricity to be 100% solar, produced-locally, and provide credits on your electric bill, as if you had solar panels on your roof.
 With community shared solar you save money by paying for solar that benefits the local economy.